walkenho/walkenho.github.io/_posts/2019-04-16-introduction-to-bash.md

 echo $my_string_variable
 ```

 Variables are often used to define paths and filenames.
 When variables are re-solved within text, it is required to put `{}` around the variable names.
 As an example consider the just created variable my_string_variable.
 Assume you want to print 'this_is_a_string_1'.
-In order to print the content of the variable mynewvariable, followed by \_1, use {} around the variable name:
+In order to print the content of the variable my_string_variable, followed by \_1, use {} around the variable name:
 ```
 # incorrect (bash will think that the variable is called "my_string_variable_1"):
 echo $my_string_variable_1